sgrodriguez/sgrodriguez.github.io/about.md

 Hi, my name is Santiago Rodriguez.
 I am a software engineer based in Buenos Aires, Argentina.
 I’m passionate about scalable systems, good code practices, information security and problem solving in general.
 I enjoy improving my skills reading books, articles and participating in open source projects.
 I am a lifelong learner.

-Random facts:
-* I like cycling.
-* I used to play the trumpet.
-* Play airsoft.
-* Take theater classes.
-* Prepare a very good napoletana pizza.
+Random facts: I like cycling, playing airsoft.
+I'm kind of an artist too, I used to play the trumpet and now I'm currently experiencing with theater classes.
+Last but not least, I prepare a very good napoletana pizza.

 ## Experience